baracoder/dotnet2nix/README.md

 * [x] Allow custom urls
 * [ ] Basic authentication
 * [ ] Parse Nuget.Config files for sources and credentials?
-* [ ] Allow for additional information to be an optional input suplied by hydra or CI server
+* [ ] Allow for additional information to be an optional input supplied by hydra or other CI server

 ## Installation